frederic-perez/AmE-dictionary/data/idioms.md

 __an honest buck__ Honest, legal work or income.
 Often used in the phrase “make/earn an honest buck.”
 Primarily heard in US. _After 10 years working for the mob, Jeremy was ready to finally start making an honest buck._
 __an honest mistake__ :two: A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __an iron fist__
-__an uphill battle__ :dart::two: A task that is very daunting from the outset and continues to be challenging.
+__an uphill battle__ :dart::three: A task that is very daunting from the outset and continues to be challenging.
 __an uphill task__
 __an/the olive branch__ A symbol, expression, or gesture of peace, reconciliation, truce, etc. Used most commonly in the phrase “hold out/offer (someone) an/the olive branch.” _If you find yourself in a spat with a friend, try to be the bigger person and be the one to hold out the olive branch._
 __and all__
 __and counting__ :two::hammer:
+__and everything in between__ Including all the possibilities or varieties within a range. _The store sells clothes for men, women, and children, and everything in between._ _Life has its ups and downs, and everything in between._
 __and so forth__ And or along with other such similar things; and all the rest; and so on; et cetera. _I like outdoor activities like running, hiking, cycling, and so forth._
 __and so on and so forth__ :four: And or along with other things of a similar kind; et cetera.
 __and then some__ :four: And even more; and more than has been mentioned.